toreanderson/toreanderson.github.io/_posts/2015-10-11-making-a-homenet-router-out-of-openwrt.markdown

 Return to
 [Network/Interfaces](http://openwrt.home/cgi-bin/luci/admin/network/network).
-Delete the old *LAN* interface the same way you did with *WAN* and *WAN6*, so you're left only with the new Homenet interfaces you've created so far:
+Delete the old *LAN* interface the same way you did with *WAN* and *WAN6*.
+Now you should only be left with the new Homenet interfaces you've created so far:

 <a rel="walkthrough" href="/images/20151011-22-network-interfaces.png"
 class="fancybox" title="Old non-Homenet LAN interface has been removed"><img